 - 2.5 cumulative grade point average in all business courses

-The College of Business has a six-credit global learning requirement to help students develop the skills to succeed in the global marketplace.
+The College of Business has a six-credit international experience requirement to help students develop the skills to succeed in the global marketplace.
 A variety of options exists to fulfill this requirement, including study abroad, international internships, and approved coursework.

 Please review the online WSU Catalog for additional information about specific degree requirements.